agapealex22/Bug-reporting/README.md

 **OS Version:** 21H2 </br>

 **Summary:** [Monitor]: not displaying accurate readings regarding phone battery meter. </br>
-**Description:** [Monitor] functionality - battery percentage displayed on the application does not coincide with the percentage displayed by the phone.
-App version 1.9.0 </br>
+**Description:** [Monitor] functionality - battery percentage displayed on the application does not coincide with the percentage displayed by the phone.</br> App version 1.9.0 </br>
 **Steps to reproduce:** </br>
 1. Open the application on pc and phone
 2. Establish the connection between pc and phone